klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 Planting is a solution.

-You can contribute to the 2 Billion Tree by using <envi>Plantbeta</envi>.
+You can contribute to the 2 Billion Tree by using Plantbeta.

 ### Articles About How Planting Trees Combats Climate Change